Vobase

 |---|---|

-| SaaS Starter | User accounts, billing integration, subscription management, admin dashboard.
+| SaaS Starter | User accounts, billing integration, subscription management.
 Auth + jobs + webhooks handle the plumbing. |

 | Internal Tools | Admin panels, operations dashboards, approval workflows.
 Status machines enforce business logic.
 Audit trails track every change. |

 | CRM & Contacts | Companies, contacts, interaction timelines, deal tracking.
-Cross-module references keep things decoupled. |
+Cross-module references via service imports β no FK across module boundaries. |

 | Project Tracker | Tasks, assignments, status workflows, notifications.
 Background jobs handle reminders and escalations. |